open-contracting/deploy/docs/deploy/setup.rst

       ssh root@collect.kingfisher.open-contracting.org

 #.
 Check if any :ref:`long-running tasks<tmux>` are running, by attaching to each session in ``tmux`` to see which commands are running.
-If any commands would be interrupted by the deployment, don't deploy without the consent of helpdesk analysts.
+If any commands would be interrupted by the deployment, don't deploy without the consent of the helpdesk analysts, who should be identified by the session name.
 To list all sessions:

    .. code-block:: bash

       for i in root ocdskfs ocdskfp; do echo $i; su $i -c "tmux ls"; done

+#.
+If the ``postgres`` service would be restarted by the deployment (for example, due to a configuration change or a package upgrade), check if any :ref:`long-running queries<pg-stat-activity>` are running.
+If there are queries with a ``state`` of ``active`` and a ``time`` greater than an hour, don't deploy without the consent of the helpdesk analysts, who should be identified by the ``usename``, ``client_addr`` or comment at the start of ``query``.

 If you must deploy while spiders are running, see how to :ref:`deploy Kingfisher Process without losing Scrapy requests<deploy-kingfisher-process>`.